Table of Contents

 Note: If you forget the key, you can use "Try Automatically Decrypt," which may help you decrypt the drive.
 But this may not work.
 If it failed, this program can't scan the drive.

-When the scan completes, you can apply the "Filter" feature or click the "Search files or folders" button to quickly find the lost files.
+The software will start a quick scan for deleted files and perform advanced scan for more lost files.
+When the process completes, you can apply the "Filter" feature or click the "Search files or folders" button to find the lost files in a short time.

 Extra Tips - How to Disable BitLocker Encryption